RL-RIG: A Generative Spatial Reasoner via Intrinsic Reflection: Introduction

-\item To optimize the model's intuition reasoning, we explore a two-phase RL strategy featured by post-training the reflection Actor and the Image Editor and reveal such a phenomenon that \textbf{optimizing the generation trajectory can trigger the intrinsic reflection ability of VLMs} to intuitively choose a better trajectory. \item To address the lack of criteria for spatial relationships, we utilize Scene Graph IoU \citep{zhang2024multiview} and VLM-as-a-judge \citep{pan2025prometheus} to \textbf{judge the image by faithfulness to the prompt}, instead of by the traditional ``ground truth'', showing an up to 11\% increase in SG-IoU in the experiments. \end{itemize}
+\item To optimize the model's intuition reasoning, we explore a two-phase RL strategy featured by post-training the reflection Actor and the Image Editor and reveal such a phenomenon that \textbf{optimizing the generation trajectory can trigger the intrinsic reflection ability of VLMs} to intuitively choose a better trajectory. \item To address the lack of criteria for spatial relationships, we utilize Scene Graph IoU \cite{zhang2024multiview} and VLM-as-a-judge \cite{pan2025prometheus} to \textbf{judge the image by faithfulness to the prompt} instead of by the traditional ``ground truth'', showing SOTA performance in GenEval and SG-IoU benchmark. \end{itemize}